PinkUk home page

 The gay day before pride*

-In the 50th anniversary year of Brighton & Hove's first Pride, PinkUk Editor Simon Williams delves into the past to understand the roots of the early Pride movement in Brighton and the UK and how LGBTQ+ activism, social change and politics nurtured the movement: 1970s and 80s to shape what it is today.
+In the 50th anniversary year of Brighton & Hove's first Pride, PinkUk Simon Williams delves into the past to understand the roots of the early Pride movement in Brighton and the UK and how LGBTQ+ activism, social change and politics nurtured the movement: 1970s and 80s to shape what it is today.

 Today Brighton & Hove Pride is one of the most popular and successful LGBTQ+ festivals in the UK.
 It usually attracts around 500,000 people of all backgrounds to diverse events.
 They include a huge street parade with community groups, big companies and public services such as the police and ambulance workers marching or parading on large truck floats in solidarity; then there’s the enclosure festival with star music acts, numerous dance tents, stalls serving irresistibly aromatic snacks and, of course, stomach-turning, height-freaking big dippers!
 In the ‘gay village’ around St James’s Street there’s an enclosed street party with cabaret and singer stage acts; crowds dance to live DJ beats.
 A range of cultural and community events including a film festival take place in the first week or so of August.
 Bars and clubs pulsate across the city for the weekend, usually the first one in the month.